brunston/pipya/README.md

-# piPYa
+# pipya
-personal assistant, in python.
+personal assistant, in python. pronounced, pip-pah, it is designed to be a jack-of-all-trades partner-in-crime sitting in a terminal window.